The case of Scotland’s ‘low carbon farming’ policies

 I hope that this work will provide specific evidence for how land tenure mediates the goal of ‘low carbon farming’ in Scotland and across the UK.
 If it is clear how land tenure regimes facilitate land use decision objectives, then tenure systems could be better aligned with land use change.
 This could mean championing existing tenure system, reforming tenure laws ill-suited for evidence-based decision making or designing new tenure systems in concert with new decision-making frameworks.

-Finally, one of the ways I hope to work with multiple LDP projects and across themes is by launching a podcast series on landscape science.
+Adam is working many of the other Landscape Decisions projects and across themes is by launching a podcast series on landscape science.
 I plan to produce two seasons, first engaging in some of the high-level and contested concepts that frame landscape research across disciplines.
 The second season is designed to feature the empirical work that comes out of the projects.